 Patagonia Women's Reversible Extended Break One-Piece Swimsuit

-Built for surfing and swimming, this one-piece swimsuit features a deep V-neck and sporty, supportive straps in the back; moderate coverage in the seat.
+Built for surfing and swimming, this reversible one-piece swimsuit features a deep V-neck and supportive straps; minimal coverage in the seat.
+Made from soft and stretchy 83% recycled polyester/17% spandex (prints) or 80% recycled nylon/20% spandex (jacquards).
 Fair Trade Certified™ sewn.

-- Secure double straps in back keep pressure off the neck for comfort while swimming or paddling
+- Secure, doubled straps keep pressure off the neck for comfort while surfing, swimming or paddling

 - Fair Trade Certified™ sewn